Jiahui84/Conv_met_detection/Readme.md

 There are altogether three folders:

 ## codes

-Preprocess_corpus.ipynb: Pre-processing corpus for model labelling and prompts premutation for model use Running_through_API.ipynb: Run sentences for labelling through the models with different prompts, and post-process the outputs for evaluation
+Preprocess_corpus.ipynb: Pre-processing corpus for model labelling and prompts premutation for model use

+Running_through_API.ipynb: Run sentences for labelling through the models with different prompts, and post-process the outputs for evaluation

+Evalutaion.ipynb: (to be decided)

+Get_classification_report.py: Classification reports on seperate classes

 ## data